lennihein/cpu-emulator/doc/04_backend.md

 Real life CPUs benefit from stored target addresses since they have to expensively decode each branch instruction before they can work with the target address [@skylake].
 In our emulator, the parser decodes the jump labels from the assembler code and directly provides them to the frontend, so storing them in an additional buffer is unnecessary [@sec:parser].
 We further forgo the GHT because it is not strictly necessary to execute a Meltdown or Spectre attack.
-Additionally, our emulator and its behaviour are easier to understand and predict without it, which is important when implementing microarchitectural attacks for didactic purposes.
+Additionally, our emulator and its behavior are easier to understand and predict without it, which is important when implementing microarchitectural attacks for didactic purposes.
 The BPU of our emulator only consists of a PHT, which is enough for simple Spectre-PHT variants [@sec:evaluation_spectre].

 The default PHT used in our emulator holds an array called *counter* of configurable length to store several predictions.